gromaco/changesets-check-action/README.md

 - **Code adjustments**: Fixed `index.ts` to be compatible with updated libraries.
 - **Added `.nvmrc`**: Specifies the Node version for consistency across environments.
 - **Updated messages**: Improved the messages for better clarity.
+- **Fixed wrong latest commit**: Corrected how the latest commit is determined to avoid errors.

 These updates ensure the action is compatible with modern tooling and workflows, making it more efficient and easier to maintain.